 \subsubsection{Proofs}

-In this Section, we provide proofs for propositions from Section~\ref{sec:afs:approach:complexity:univariate}.
+In this section, we provide proofs for propositions from Section~\ref{sec:afs:approach:complexity:univariate}.

-\paragraph{Proof of Proposition~\ref{prop:afs:complexity-incomplete-partitioning-min-constrained-k}} \begin{proof} Let an arbitrary problem instance~$I$ of the complete-partitioning problem be given and the feature-set size~$k$ be fixed.
-We add one feature~$f'$ to~$I$ and keep $a$, $k$, and $\tau$ as before, obtaining an instance~$I'$ of the incomplete-partitioning problem since one feature will not be selected.
-We choose the quality~$q'$ of~$f'$ to be lower than the quality of all other features in~$I$.
-Since the univariate objective with min-aggregation is monotonically increasing in the selected feature qualities, selecting feature~$f'$ in a solution of~$I'$ does not have any benefit since~$f'$ would replace a feature with higher quality.
-If~$f'$ is not selected, then this solution of~$I'$ also solves~$I$.
-However, if the qualities of the resulting alternatives are not equal, $f'$ might be chosen in a set that does not have the minimum quality of all sets since only the latter determines the overall objective value (cf.~Example~\ref{ex:afs:min-aggregation}).
-In that case, we replace $f'$ with the remaining feature that was not selected instead; the objective value remains the same, and the solution becomes valid for~$I$.
+\paragraph{Proof of Proposition~\ref{prop:afs:complexity-incomplete-partitioning-min-constrained-k}} \begin{proof} Let~$I$ be an arbitrary problem instance of the simultaneous-search problem with min-aggregation, univariate feature qualities, a complete-partitioning scenario, and a fixed feature-set size~$k$ (cf.~Proposition~\ref{prop:afs:complexity-partitioning-min-constrained-k}).
+We add a new feature~$f'$ to~$I$ and keep the parameters $a$, $k$, and $\tau$ as before, obtaining an instance~$I'$ of the incomplete-partitioning scenario since one feature will not be selected.
+We set the quality~$q'$ of~$f'$ to be lower than all other feature qualities in~$I$.
+Since the univariate objective monotonically increases in the selected feature qualities, selecting feature~$f'$ in a solution of~$I'$ does not have any benefit since~$f'$ would replace a feature with higher quality.
+If~$f'$ is not selected, this solution of~$I'$ also solves~$I$.
+However, if the qualities of the alternatives are not equal, $f'$ might still be chosen in a set that does not have the minimum quality of all sets since only the latter determines the objective value (cf.~Example~\ref{ex:afs:min-aggregation}).
+In that case, we replace $f'$ with the remaining unselected feature; the objective value remains the same, and the solution becomes valid for~$I$.
 Thus, in any case, we can easily transform a solution for~$I'$ to a solution for~$I$.

-This argument shows that an algorithm for incomplete partitioning can solve arbitrary complete-partitioning problem instances with negligible computational overhead.
+Overall, an algorithm for incomplete partitioning instances can also solve arbitrary complete-partitioning instances with negligible computational overhead.
 Thus, a polynomial-time algorithm for incomplete partitioning could also solve complete partitioning polynomially.
-However, the latter problem type is $\mathcal{NP}$-complete (cf.~Proposition~\ref{prop:afs:complexity-partitioning-min-constrained-k}), so incomplete partitioning has to be $\mathcal{NP}$-hard.
+However, the latter problem is $\mathcal{NP}$-complete (cf.~Proposition~\ref{prop:afs:complexity-partitioning-min-constrained-k}), so incomplete partitioning has to be $\mathcal{NP}$-hard.
 Since checking a solution for incomplete partitioning needs only polynomial time, we obtain membership in $\mathcal{NP}$ and thereby $\mathcal{NP}$-completeness. \end{proof}